When are You Responsible for a Deceased Relative’s Debt?

 There are, however, exceptions.

-First, it’s important to understand that the estate of the deceased is still responsible for any remaining debts.
+At death, your estate remains responsible for any remaining debts.
 The exact rules and methods will be different in every state, but generally the assigned executor of the deceased’s estate will be responsible for paying back the deceased’s debt using the deceased’s available assets.
 Only after these debts have been cleared can the rest of the deceased’s assets be distributed to their heirs.

 With regards to estates, it’s also important to know that certain accounts with joint ownership are often excluded.
 This includes life insurance policies, certain retirement funds, and any accounts with right of survivorship or transfer-on-death provisions.
 That means that these exempt accounts can't be confiscated to repay the deceased's debts.